jevy-wangfei/achive.jevy-wangfei.github.io/index.md

 <div class="me">
 <h1>Wang Fei</h1>
 <p>I am interested in large-scale data process and artificial intelligent.
 After working in ZTESoft for three years,
-I decided to go to ANU for further study. </p>
+I go to ANU for further study.
+I will graduate at May 2016.</p>
 </div>
 </div>
 <div id="timeline" >